Kelly Williams: National team career

 In 2005, Williams was spotted by then Philippine National Team head coach Chot Reyes after the latter liked the former's work ethic and style of play.
 Reyes invited him to try out for the Philippine Team.
 He agreed to it, ensuing his arrival at the local basketball scene.
 However, the national team was suspended by FIBA from competing internationally from 2005 to 2007.

 In 2007, Williams was looked at as a replacement for Rafi Reavis in that year's SEABA tournament.
 He didn't get to play in the SEABA tournament, but he was given permission to play in other tournaments in preparation for the 2007 FIBA Asia Championship.
 He missed some games due to a hamstring injury, but eventually made the team that would compete in the FIBA Asia Championship.
 That team finished 9th, with him making two game-winning free-throws against China to secure that placement.

 Williams was again named into the RP Training Pool under Coach Yeng Guiao in 2008.
 The following year, he was cut from the training pool because of his illness.

 Williams returned to the national team in 2010 for the Asian Games.
 The team was eliminated in the quarterfinals and finished sixth.

 In 2011, Williams was the starting power forward for the Smart Gilas national basketball team, who finished 4th in the 2011 FIBA Asia Championship.
 In the game for 3rd place against South Korea, he missed two free-throws that led to the Koreans getting third place.
 He was able to play in an exhibition match against NBA stars that year.

 In 2013, Williams was part of the tallest national team pool assembled at the time.
 However, he had to back out once again due to his old illness returning.

 In 2015, Williams tore his MCL while training with the team.
 He was preparing to be called up for the 2015 FIBA Asia Championship.

 In 2018, Williams was considered a part of the TNT core that would play in that year's Asian Games.
 However, those plans were scrapped after some of his TNT teammates were involved in the Philippines–Australia basketball brawl.

 At 40 years old, Williams returned to the national team for the February window of the 2023 FIBA World Cup qualifiers.

 Personal life

 In 2007, Williams met his future wife Erica Waters.
 They got married the following year.
 They had two children.
 They are now divorced.

 Williams suffers from idiopathic thrombocytopenic purpura.
 He was first diagnosed with the recurring rare blood disorder in 2009.
 Since then, he has been taking regular medications.

-In 2012, Williams published his own autobiography, "Rising Higher".
-In recent years, the book has since been taken off the shelves after major changes in his life.
+In 2012, Williams published his own autobiography, Rising Higher.
+The book has since been out of print after major changes in his life.